couchbaselabs/node-ottoman/vuepress/guides/schema.md

   }
 });
 ```
-To more information about options, [review the types ](/guides/schema.html#allowed-schematypes-are)
+For more information about options, please [review the types ](/guides/schema.html#allowed-schematypes-are)

 Each key in our code blogSchema defines a property in our documents which will be cast to its associated SchemaType.
 For example, we've defined a property title which will be cast to the String SchemaType and property date which will be cast to a Date SchemaType.